Best daily deals

 Behind that grille are four capsules, enabling several different types of recording.

-Once you’ve set up the Blue Yeti X, you’re going to want to speak directly at it, and not into the top.
-That’s because the diaphragms are aimed to the front, sides, and back, instead of outward like you might see with microphones on TV.
-This allows the microphone to be used in several different ways, even if it does make placement a little bit different than you may be used to.
-If you find yourself switching between podcasting, streaming, and recording multiple people at once, you’re going to be making good use of the pickup pattern selector.
+Once you’ve set up the Blue Yeti X, you will want to speak directly at it and not into the top.
+That’s because the diaphragms are aimed at the front, sides, and back instead of outward, like you might see with microphones on TV.
+This allows the microphone to be used in several different ways, even if it makes placement slightly different than you may be used to.
+If you find yourself switching between podcasting, streaming, and recording multiple people simultaneously, you will use the pickup pattern selector well.
 You might be wondering how a microphone can change its pickup pattern, but the way that the Yeti X does it is pretty clever.
 Inside the microphone are four different capsules, all pointed in different directions.
 By enabling some capsules and not others, the mic can work in ways a normal single-capsule mic cannot.

 A photo of the gain knob on the Blue Microphones Yeti X in the mute state.